 - Released Reality:

 Finally, this mode frees reality from the normal laws of physics, e.g. time can be reversed or gravity suspended.
 While, by definition, any form of fantasy might be simulated, in practice, the scope of this mode might depend on the level of immersion into the reality in question.
-This aspect will be become more apparent in the examples to be discussed.
+This aspect will become more apparent in the examples to be discussed.

 - Baseline Reality:

 In this context, virtual reality is restricted to being a present-day technology that projects onto our existing senses so that we might more easily imagine an extended reality of a virtual world.
-In its most primitive form, virtual reality may be little more than the imaginary world we can created in our head when reading a book or listening to the radio.
+In its most primitive form, virtual reality may be little more than the imaginary world we can create in our head when reading a book or listening to the radio.
 However, in its modern form, virtual reality can be more immersive as it can trick our existing senses, especially sight, to perceive an extensive and interactive reality generated by computer software.

 Possibly one of the most well-know virtual reality worlds is called